 - Greater Media in in the antitrust aspects of its $240 million sale to Beasley Broadcast Group.

 - Kelso & Company and StonePoint before the Federal Trade Commission in the antitrust aspects of their sale of pharmacy benefits manager Helios to OptumRx, the pharmacy benefits manager unit of UnitedHealth Group.

 - Rank Group before the Federal Trade Commission in the antitrust aspects of its $980 million acquisition of UCI International, a North American automotive products business, and its subsequent $950 million acquisition of Honeywell’s automotive consumer products group.

-- Counseling clients in various other antitrust issues, including compliance with pricing and distribution policies, information exchange and gun-jumping issues, and well as the implementation of corporate antitrust compliance programs.
+- Various clients, acting as counsel on various other antitrust issues, including compliance with pricing and distribution policies, information exchange and gun-jumping issues, and well as the implementation of corporate antitrust compliance programs.

 - Lazard in the development and defense of its valuation opinions in numerous recent chapter 11 cases.

 - Various funds in the collapse of Bernard L. Madoff Investment Securities and Fairfield Sentry Limited, Fairfield Sigma Limited and Fairfield Lambda Limited.